rddill-IBM/cloudant/README.md

 Common routines to allow SQL-like access to either CouchDB or Cloudant.
 Requests run identically in both environments.
 The service requires a json object with credentials for either or both Cloudant and CouchDB.

+V1.06 adds error processing for situations when the target DBM is not available.

 ## The format of the json object is:
 ```JSON
 {